-You may have seen a defibrillator installed in your local village, in the supermarkets, at the office or in your nearby sports facility but always wondered why the are so important and what they are needed for.
-It can be confusing knowing the difference between a heart attack and a sudden cardiac arrest and understanding when a defibrillator is needed which is why we have written this blog to help clarify a few questions and answer a significant question; does a defibrillator restart a stopped heart?
+You have probably seen a defibrillator installed in your local village, at your office, in the supermarkets, or, in your nearby sports facility but, have you always wondered why the are so important and what they are needed for?
+To help, we have written this blog to help clarify a few questions and answer a significant question; does a defibrillator restart a stopped heart?

-With this, it is important to know that you should use a defibrillator when someone suffers a sudden cardiac arrest.
-The person will be unconscious meaning you need to act as quickly as possible by firstly calling the emergency services, then beginning CPR and whilst getting ready to use your defibrillator.
+It is important to know that you should use a defibrillator when someone suffers a sudden cardiac arrest.
+The person will be unconscious meaning you need to act as quickly as possible.
+Firstly, you need to call the emergency services, then begin CPR, whilst getting ready to use your defibrillator.

 What does a defibrillator do?

-A defibrillator works to save a persons life by scanning the heart’s electrical rhythm and determining whether a shock should be delivered.
-They are designed for ease of use so don’t worry if you have absolutely no medical training, all instructions are clearly presented on defibrillators as well as clear audio steps helping you through every stage of the process.
+Defibrillators scan the heart’s electrical rhythm and determine whether a shock is needed.
+If so, it will deliver one in order to save the patients life.
+Defibrillators are made specifically with ease of use in mind so don’t worry if you don’t have any medical training.
+All instructions are clearly presented on defibrillators including clear audio steps helping you through every stage of the process.

-One of the most common questions when it comes to defibrillators is if they really ‘restart a heart’ and the answer is actually no. As when someone suffers a sudden cardiac arrest their heart starts to beat irregularly (this is called fibrillation), oxygenated blood is no longer being pumped around the body.
-In order to help the heart start beating regularly again, defibrillators work my stopping the chaotic rhythm of the heart so that it can return to it’s natural beating rhythm on it’s own.
+Surprising, an AED doesn’t actually restart a heart.
+It is one of the most common questions asked when it comes to defibrillators so probably comes as a surprise.
+This is because when someone suffers a sudden cardiac arrest, their heart starts to beat irregularly which is called fibrillation.
+Oxygenated blood is no longer being pumped around the body so in order to help the heart start beating regularly again, defibrillators stop the chaotic rhythm of the heart so that it can return to it’s natural beating rhythm on it’s own.

-Sudden cardiac arrests can happen to anyone regardless of age, gender or ethnicity and can kill within a matter of minutes but, having a defibrillator nearby can change this.
-When out and about in your local park, gym, supermarket or when at work look out for where your nearest defibrillator is so that if the worst should happen, you know what to do.
+Sudden cardiac arrests can happen to anyone regardless of age, gender or ethnicity and can kill within a matter of minute.
+Having a defibrillator nearby can change this though.
+When out and about in your local park, gym, supermarket or when at work look out for where your nearest defibrillator is so that if the worst should happen, you know what action to take.